In the Historic Center of Mexico City

 Have you seen Once Upon a Time in Mexico or Desperado?

-Note that both movies are rated R.
+Note that both movies are rated R, in my country.

 Watch the shorter and the longer trailers for Once Upon a Time in Mexico.
+You can see the trailer for Desperado.

-Mexico City Tours
+Mexico City Travel

 Teotihuacán Day Trip from Mexico City

-This post contains affiliate links.
+Exploring Teotihuacán Day Trip from Mexico City This post contains affiliate links.
 I may earn compensation when you make purchases, at no extra cost to you.
-Day Trip from Mexico City You can take a day trip from Mexico City to visit Teotihuacán to see the pyramids.Teotihuacán What have you done that is an amazing...
+You can take a day trip from Mexico City to visit Teotihuacán to see the pyramids.See the Pyramids...

-Mexico City: 5 Amazing Things to Do
+Mexico City Things to Do

-This post contains affiliate links.
+Things to Do at Mexico CityThis post contains affiliate links.
 I may earn compensation when you make purchases, at no extra cost to you.
-Has someone inspired and encouraged you to visit a place, city or country?
+Has someone inspired and encouraged you to visit a place, city, or country?
 Which place were you inspired to visit?
-Well, for me that was Mexico City. Â during...
+Well, for me...

 Chapultepec Castle Mexico City